-They reciprocate praise (and can take blame).
+They reciprocate praise (and can take the blame).
 When a likable person is praised for their work, they typically have a response like this: Thank you so much!
 However, I’d like to emphasize that this was a team effort.
 I played only one small role in hitting this goal.
 Jen, Sam, Mike, and Kelsey…you were all crucial to making this happen.
 And we wouldn’t have done it without you.
 In other words, they give credit where credit is due.
-When they’re recognized for a success, they shift the praise toward everyone else.
+When they’re recognized for success, they shift the praise toward everyone else.
 They give praise and empower people without expecting anything in return.
-Conversely, when shit hits the fan, they aren’t afraid to take the blame.
+Conversely, when the shit hits the fan, they aren’t afraid to take the blame.

 You can call yourself a Senior when:

 - You can handle the entire software development life cycle, end to end